-- Movers cannot always choose when they take jobs or predict or arrange what the weather will be like.
-Depending on the season, they may work in extreme heat and humidity that will drain their energy; fight their way through pouring rain; or shiver underneath several layers while snowflakes fall and ice dangerously obstructs their pathways.
+- Movers cannot always choose when they take jobs or predict arrange what the weather will be like.
+Depending on the season, they may work in extreme heat and humidity that will drain their energy; fight their way through pouring rain, or shiver underneath several layers while snowflakes fall and ice dangerously obstructs their pathways.
 A tip will make them forget the hardships they must endure.

 - Money is not the only way to a mover’s heart.
 Providing lunch or snacks with plentiful drinks to quench their thirsts or warm them up will go a long way to showing your appreciation.

 - If the movers you hired are late and do not show up when required or fail to show up at all, withholding a tip is understandable.
 The same goes for if the moving company does not send enough staff to handle your move.